MajWill/vacuum-homework/README.md

 # Homework 1

-## Exercise 1
+## Exercise 1 and Exercise 2

-Uploaded the PDF file named Exercise 1 containing the text with our findings.
+Uploaded the PDF file named AI.pdf containing the text with our findings about exercise 1 and the text about our presentation for exercise 2.
+Uploaded the PDF file named

 ## Exercise 2